aboldguess/bid-finder/README.md

 # Procurement Scraper GUI

-This application scrapes new tenders from the UK government's Contracts Finder website and displays them in a simple dashboard.
+This application scrapes new tenders from the UK government's Contracts Finder website (or other configurable sources) and displays them in a simple dashboard.
 Results are stored in a local SQLite database so you can browse them even after the scraper has finished running.

 ## Setup